Process Summary: Registration, Publication and Dissemination of a CEE Evidence Synthesis

 - If authors intend to conduct a CEE Evidence synthesis, then registration of a Protocol in PROCEED is mandatory from November 2022.
 Subsequent submission of the protocol for publication in Environmental Evidence is now optional (see next).

-- If publication of a protocol in Environmental Evidence is planned then registration in PROCEED should be completed first.
+- If publication of a protocol in Environmental Evidence is planned then registration in PROCEED should be completed first or simultaneously with submission to Environmental Evidence (the latter may be preferable as the PROCEED version can be held and finalised once peer review comments from the journal have been received and the protocol accepted).
 On submission to Environmental Evidence the draft Protocol will be sent out for peer review.
 Comments will be returned to the authors and appropriate revisions may be requested to finalise the Protocol.
 By publishing your Protocol in Environmental Evidence you are registering with CEE your intent to conduct, and submit to this journal for publication, a CEE Evidence Synthesis.
 You will be asked to confirm that you and your co-authors are aware of and agree with this commitment when you submit by agreeing to the following statement: ‘The authors hereby submit our Protocol for publication in Environmental Evidence.
 By doing so we register with CEE our intent to conduct and submit to this journal a full and original Systematic Review/Map Report for publication and archiving in the CEE Library’.